matrixorigin/matrixone/README.md

-MatrixBase is an open-source OLAP database.
+MatrixBase is an open-source distributed OLAP database.